0cjs/sedoc/8bit/sbc/SuperAKI-80.md

 - DIP-28W socket for the EPROM.
 This must _not_ have a cross-bar in the middle because the RAM sits under the ROM.
 (We really need to figure out how to use a ZIF socket here.)

+Jumpers:
+- These are __not__ 0.1" pitch, but 0.7" (or so).
+- 1× for RAM config if you don't hardwire the RAM jumper.
+(But recommended you hardwire it, since the 32K × 8 RAM is soldered in.)
+- 1× for ROM config.
+Right-angle (possibly extended out) if under a ZIF socket.
+- 2× for config of `CN4` if you are using a MAX232.

 Power:
 - 100 μF cap.